Traits

 Scalloped edges and unnatural patterns and shapes are possible, but should not be so intricate as to resemble Filigree.

-Though large cut-outs are possible, Cuirass will never have holes or spots.
+Though large cut-outs are possible, Cuirass will never have holes, spots, or disconnected areas.

 Cuirass markings are always perfectly symmetrical.